SF-WDI-LABS/react-on-webpack-on-rails/README.md

 Take a look at the raw source code in your browser (`View > Developer > View Source`).

+**Bonus**: How would you tie in a Person model?
+Right now we're hard coding the data.
+How might we retrieve it from the databse?

 ## Resources

 * [Rails 5.1 release notes](http://edgeguides.rubyonrails.org/5_1_release_notes.html)